rikedyp/APLWorkshop/course/notes.md

 {% include note.html content="Rho, rho, rho of X Always equals 1 Rho is dimension, rho rho rank.
 APL is fun!"%}
 Richard M. Stallman, 1969

-### End of day 1
-If you've made it this far, you'll probably want to install Dyalog.
-The APL interpreter is free for non-commercial use.

-Day 1 ends with some workspace and namespace basics
-If students get to this part with time to spare, then we can do more problem solving while introducing other common mathematical constructs.

-`* ⍟ ⌈ ⌊ ○`

-- find the range
-- cumulative interest
-- trigonometry & shapes
-- complex numbers

-Otherwise, explore topics which arise from students' questions naturally.

 ### Assessment
 - Written test
     Answer questions and evaluate expressions without an interpreter